mindset-dojo/mindset-dojo.github.io/index.md

 <blockquote><strong>Transitions call not for insight, but for training the emerging new self.</strong></blockquote>

-<p><strong>Self-distillation</strong>: tuning in and refining how you show up—especially under pressure—by trusting what’s already alive inside you.</p>

 <h2>How We Train</h2>
 <ul>
   <li>🥋 We <strong>role play in dynamic conversations</strong>—live and online via <strong>Jitsi Meet</strong>—where pressure, emotion, and timing are real.</li>